moorepants/dissertation/physicalparameters.rst

    figLevel

-   The digital level was mounted to a straight edge aligned with the headtube of the bicycle frame.
+   The digital level was mounted to a straight edge aligned with the head tube of the bicycle frame.
 This was done without allowing the straight edge to touch the frame.
 The frame wasn't completely stationary so this was difficult.
 The light frame oscillations could be damped out by submerging a low hanging area